Officers PK Highsmith (Samuel L. Jackson

 The next morning it's time for the bank transfer.
 Gamble of course has the proper sound track and his lame taste in easy listening music once again prevails.
 Gamble then shocks everyone with some high speed driving in his Prius.
 But it ends badly when they get into a horrific accident.
 But they then survive thanks to Gamble's jack knifing abilities.
 Meanwhile some of the other officers are giving a lecture to some school kids about how police work isn't proper action and decide to bring one of them along.
 It ends rather poorly when a helicopter starts shooting at the Prius and the ride along gets in an accident following Hoitz and Gamble.
 They're followed by a huge flock of police cars but manage to escape by hiding in a double level parking lot.
 Ershon is then pursued by another group of shady people.
 The chase ends with them on a golf course driving range and they manage to destroy the helicopter, but unfortunately it also destroys Gamble's Prius.
 The other officers are also in pursuit of Ershon and manage to get to the transfer before it happens.
 They hold the investors at gun point and manage to arrest everyone involved.

 Ershon is arrested and taken into custody.
 It's revealed that he is using his time in prison to make investments and further his shady accounting practices.
 Hoitz and Gamble are hailed as heroes for their ability to bring Ershon to justice.
 Thankfully Gamble's smart phone app was able to nail most of the criminals involved in the transfer.
 Hoitz manages to marry his girlfriend and wanted Shelia to be his best man, but she declines for very obvious reasons.
 While getting food at Nathan's on Coney Island, Gamble and Hoitz are greeted by none other than Derek Jeter.
 Jeter tells Hoitz that he was setup the night he was shot, and gives them their next assignment.
-Their next case involves the biggest shady investment firm in the world - Goldman Sachs - and they are seen getting hot dogs on Coney Island, where Gamble once again manages to attract another hot woman.
+Their next case involves the biggest shady investment firm in the world - Goldman Sachs - and where Gamble once again manages to attract another hot woman.
+While leaving Hoitz very badly wants to know what Gamble's secret is, and Gamble reveals who he lost his virginity to - none other than supermodel Heather Locklear.
 The film ends with a monologue from Highsmith about how every police department is the same - you have your star officers.
 You have your 9 to 5 officers.
 And then there's these guys - the other guys.
 During the credits we are shown a slide show presentation set to the tune of Cee Lo Green's "Pimps Don't Cry" about billionaires, income inequality, stock swindlers and Bernie Madoff.